--Post-eclipse in Nashville

 EPA’s New Layer of Lead Based Paint Rules and New Federal Lead Rule Around the Corner

 He’s appealing for the U.S. Department of Justice.
 A sample: here he argued DOJ’s amicus brief in Ministry of Defense v.
 Frym, in the 9th Circuit Court in Pasadena, and for the Department of Transportation in Southwest Airlines Co. v.
 DOT on 2/12/2016 in the U.S. Court of Appeals for the D.C.
 Circuit.

 She appeals in the Office of the General Counsel of the U.S. Securities & Exchange Commission.

-Avi, PhD, is Acting Program Manager of the Concentrating Solar Power (CSP) team at the U.S. Dept. of Energy’s Solar Energy Technologies Office (SETO).
-He described the program.
-On Federal Radio News, he was interviewed about a new effort to find low-cost solar desalination solutions.
+Avi, PhD, is Program Manager of the Concentrating Solar Power (CSP) team at the U.S. Dept. of Energy’s Solar Energy Technologies Office (SETO).
+He described the program to Design News.
+To Federal Radio News and Green Tech Media, he was interviewed about a new effort to find low-cost solar desalination solutions.